-4 Standards of Best Practice (SBP)
+9 Standards of Best Practice (SBP)

-Rat- Recommended Actions

-FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica

-The BOJ is also considering an Omnibus statute

-which will provide the BOJ with regulation- making powers.

-A draft submission proposing the Omnibus

-legislation was submitted to the Minister in

-2008.
-In keeping with specific IMF

-conditionalities, this submission is now

-being updated to reflect further developments in relation to the best

-practices in banking supervision; to

-synchronize requirements applicable to the

-licensed deposit-taking sector and to

-incorporate recommendations coming out

-of the BCP aspects of the FSAP.
-As agreed

-with the IMF, the updated draft concept

-paper was shared with them on March 31,2010 for their review and input towards

-meeting the government's commitment for

-passage before the end of the IMF

-Programme.
+Rat- Recommended Actions FATF 40+9 8 Summary of Factors for Rating Actions Undertaken by Jamaica with specific IMF conditionalities, this submission is now being updated to reflect further developments in relation to the best practices in banking supervision; to synchronize requirements applicable to the licensed deposit-taking sector and to incorporate recommendations coming out of the BCP aspects of the FSAP.
+Other enhancements contemplated include giving the BOJ Regulation-making powers.
+As agreed with the IMF, the updated draft concept paper was shared with them on March 31, 2010 for their review and input towards meeting the government's commitment for passage before the end of the IMF Programme.
+In August, 2010 Cabinet approved the recommendations proposing implementation of the Omnibus legislation.